LalaIAm/tarot-cline/memory-bank/activeContext.md

   - Created tests for reading-journal connection flow
   - Added tests for dashboard integration and widgets
   - Implemented authentication tests
-  - Updated package.json with scripts for running different test categories
-  - Added comprehensive documentation for the testing framework

 - Previously completed Milestone 3 Phase 6 (Reading-Journal Connection):
   - Created flow to journal from a reading with URL parameter passing